Spectral rigidity of two-dimensional Liouville tori: A second variation approach: Proof of Theorem

-Since $L > 0$, the above equation forces $c = 0$ and therefore $U$ vanishes on the image of $\gamma^{(0)}$.
-Finally, since the family of closed geodesics $\gamma^{(0)}$ of a rational torus foliates $\T^2$, we can apply the same argument to every such geodesics $\gamma^{(0)}$ to deduce that $U = 0$ everywhere.
-The proof of Theorem~\ref{thm:secondorder} is finished.
+Since $T > 0$, the above equation forces $c = 0$ and therefore $U$ vanishes on the image of $\gamma^{(0)}$.
+Finally, since the family of closed geodesics $\gamma^{(0)}$ of a rational torus foliates $\T^2$, we can apply the same argument to every such geodesic $\gamma^{(0)}$ to deduce that $U = 0$ everywhere.
+The proof of Theorem~\ref{thm:RT rig} is finished.

-\begin{rema} The preceding argument requires the deformation to preserve not only a rational torus itself, but also the \emph{period} of the rational torus (guaranteed by the isospectral assumption).
-One can of course deform the metric nontrivially within the class of Liouville metrics, however at the cost of nontrivially changing the spectrum. \end{rema}
+\begin{rema} We emphasize that the preceding argument requires the deformation to preserve not only a rational torus itself, but also the \emph{length} of the closed geodesics in the rational torus (guaranteed by the isospectral assumption).
+The condition for preserving the length is necessary: one can of course deform the metric nontrivially within the class of Liouville metrics, however at the cost of nontrivially changing the length spectrum. \end{rema}